-As technology maintains its seemingly unstoppable march and the millennial generation officially becomes the largest demographic at work, 2019 promises to deliver a year of transformation for event design, but also of opportunity.
+As technology maintains its seemingly unstoppable march and the millennial generation officially becomes the largest demographic at work, 2019 promises to deliver not only a year of transformation for event design, but also one of opportunity.

 The millennial generation uses social media to display and denote status among their peers, events are the currency which buys status.
-Unlike Baby Boomers and Gen X, millennials will not tolerate shoddy event experiences when they have so much exceptional choice on offer.
+Unlike Baby Boomers and Gen X, millennials will not tolerate shoddy event experiences when they have so many exceptional choices to choose from.
 This means we must start thinking like they do and understanding their event priorities.

-Our events must incorporate social, whether they are internal or external and this is proving a bitter pill to swallow for some brands who fear free reign in the social space.
+Our events must incorporate social media, whether they are internal or external and this is proving a bitter pill to swallow for some brands who fear free rein in the social space.
 We must also create personalized and interactive content that doesn’t revolve around sitting for hours in plenary sessions.

 Our content needs to become modular, adaptable and even changeable mid-event.